 What are Soy Melts?

-Soy wax melts are shaped according to the mould in which they are poured - clamshell style cubes are common.
+Soy wax melts are shaped according to the mould in which they are poured - clamshell style cubes as shown above are common.

-Soy wax melts are placed into an electric wax warmer or tealight powered oil burner, to disperse fragrance to the room.
+Soy wax melts are placed into an electric wax warmer or a tea light powered oil burner as pictured below, to disperse fragrance to the room.
 As they heat up, they melt and the fragrance is released.
 When the burner is turned off, they re-solidify.
 It takes up to twelve hours for the fragrance to evaporate from the wax, depending on your design.

 Decorations In Melts

 Decorations in candle making can cause all kind of problems.
 For example, adding mica will run the risk being drowning or clogging up the wick.
 A clogged wick will result in the wick self extinguishing.
 However in wax melt making, being wick-less, this is not an issue!
 You can get creative with mica, glitter other additives without that kind of restriction.

 What You Will Need

 - Soy Wax suitable for melts - check the manufacturers description